AndoryuRenoa/MochiJumpLevelEditor/README.md

 Current Status: MJLE-0.2.4

-hosted via google cloud @ http://mochijump.com/
+multiple services, including google cloud & AWS entry point is: http://mochijump.com/

 Next up:

-Adding emailer app.
-Google made this difficult enough that the emailer app is going to live on AWS now

-Working Prototype.
-Now just need to add art for the button and to make the emailer updates lives

-Now it's time to combine landing page and the emailer app!
+need to resize message textarea it's both too tall and too wide for some resolutions.

 Should do: